 What Is an ACH Loan?

-ACH loans aren’t “loans” by definition – they’re advances.
 When you enter into an ACH agreement, you’re pledging a portion of your future revenue in exchange for a lump sum of cash.
-After a business is funded, a borrower remits payment to the lender through automated daily (weekly or monthly) ACH draws from your business bank account.
+After a business is funded, a borrower remits payment to the lender through ACH withdrawals from their business bank account at set intervals — monthly, weekly or even daily.

-An ACH loan benefits both the borrower and the lender and allows for a smoother transaction each and every time a payment is made.
+ACH business loans for capital benefit both the borrower and the lender and allow for a smoother transaction each and every time a payment is made.

 - Business bank account verification

-- Lower fees than check and credit card processing
+- Lower fees than check and credit-card processing services

 - Electronic records of all payments made